vmware-archive/vmware-pks-deploy/README.md

 ### Apply various pipelines

 On the jumpbox, the pipelines exist at `/home/vmware/deployroot` and concourse is running on `http://jumpbox-ip:8080` with the same credentials as ssh to log in.
 You can use fly from the jumpbox to apply the pipelines.
-To log in try `fly --target main login -c http://localhost:8080`
+To log in try `fly --target main login -c http://localhost:8080` and `fly pipelines --target main`

 #### Install NSX-T